Chillaso/chillaso.github.io/_posts/2021-01-18-kubernetes-cluster-raspberry-pi-4.md

 * [Cluster rack](https://www.amazon.es/Raspberry-Ventilador-refrigeraci%C3%B3n-disipador-acr%C3%ADlico/dp/B07J9VMNBL/ref=sr_1_2?__mk_es_ES=%C3%85M%C3%85%C5%BD%C3%95%C3%91&crid=3A1KTHGWAS8O0&dchild=1&keywords=cluster+raspberry+pi&qid=1610996148&sprefix=cluster+rasp%2Caps%2C229&sr=8-2)
 * x2 Ethernet cable

 I think, a good microSD is a very important point here, is our hard drive, the better SD is the better performance we have.
-The other important part are fans, which are included in the cluster ruck, I've test it without fans and the temperature was more or less 50-60º, with them temperature average is 30º, very important if you don't want to fire your house.
+The other important part are fans, which are included in the cluster ruck, I've test it without fans and the temperature was more or less 50-60º, with them, temperature average is 30º, very important if you don't want to fire your house.

 About software, we're going to use the [official Ubuntu server for Raspberry pi](https://ubuntu.com/download/raspberry-pi/thank-you?version=20.04.1&architecture=server-arm64+raspi) version 64-bit, cause MicroK8s doesn't work with 32-bit arch.
 We're going to install with [Raspberry Pi Imager](https://www.raspberrypi.org/software/).